Can You Drill into Pavers? A Step-by-Step Guide

 Mark the Drilling Location

-- Use a pencil or marker to clearly indicate where you want to drill on the paver.
-Be precise to ensure the hole is drilled in the correct spot.
+• Use a pencil or marker to clearly mark where you’ll drill on the paver.
+This helps ensure the hole is placed just right.

 Set Up Your Work Area

-- Lay out all necessary tools and protective gear within reach to streamline the drilling process.
+• Gather all your tools and safety gear within easy reach to make the drilling process smoother.

 Wear Protective Gear